The Quantum Valley

 Building the Africa’s startup and Scientific Research and Technological innovation Epicenter.

-Quantum Valley will embarked upon a campaign to build “steeples of excellence,” clusters of outstanding science and engineering researchers who would attract the best students from various Universities from Nigeria and around the world.
+Quantum Valley embarks upon a campaign to build “steeples of excellence,” clusters of outstanding science and engineering researchers who would attract the best students from various Universities from Nigeria and around the world.
 In pursuance will embark on fostering close ties between University students and the emerging technology industries.
 The idea is to create an entrepreneurial spirit that will one day extend to every academic discipline at various universities in the country.
-The Quantum valley will be very beneficial to the sustainability of the entire Afrowood settlement.
+The Quantum valley project will be very beneficial to the sustainability of the entire Quantum Valley settlement.

 Steve Jobs, genius at work.